Aussie Broadband (ASX:ABB): A likeable telco that can reach for the skies again

 Things haven’t been as smooth as the company’s growth suggests.
 In May 2022, Aussie Broadband put out a quarterly trading update that spooked investors, who sent shares down 60% in the following 6 months.
 Although it reiterated its EBITDA guidance, it was towards the lower end of the original guidance – Aussie Broadband provided $27-$30m for the full year just 3 months earlier.

 When a company has an unblemished record that suddenly becomes blemished, this can have a significant impact – shareholders can realised negative aspects a company that they may have previously disregarded.
+Eventually the company recovered but it took a few months, although the directors that bought shares at the bottom would have done well.

 Over the following 18 months, things improved off the back of ABB’s financial results for FY23, FY24 and 1H25.
 But things haven’t been entirely smooth.